-Although clearing ENPE disables the program/erase voltage (V{FP}) from the V{FP} pin to the array, care must be taken to ensure that V{FP} is at V{DD} whenever programming/erasing is not in progress.
+Although clearing ENPE disables the program/erase voltage ( $V{FP}$ ) from the $V{FP}$ pin to the array, care must be taken to ensure that $V{FP}$ is at $V{DD}$ whenever programming/erasing is not in progress.
 Not doing so could damage the part.
-Ensuring that V{FP} is always greater or equal to V{DD} can be accomplished by controlling the V{FP} power supply with the programming software via an output pin.
-Alternatively, all programming and erasing can be done prior to installing the device on an application circuit board which can always connect V{FP} to V{DD} .
-Programming can also be accomplished by plugging the board into a special programming fixture which provides program/erase voltage to the V{FP} pin.
+Ensuring that $V{FP}$ is always greater or equal to $V{DD}$ can be accomplished by controlling the $V{FP}$ power supply with the programming software via an output pin.
+Alternatively, all programming and erasing can be done prior to installing the device on an application circuit board which can always connect $V{FP}$ to $V{DD}$ .
+Programming can also be accomplished by plugging the board into a special programming fixture which provides program/erase voltage to the $V{FP}$ pin.

-Programming the Flash EEPROM
+7.9 Programming the Flash EEPROM

 Programming the Flash EEPROM is accomplished by the following sequence.
-The V{FP} pin voltage must be at the proper level prior to executing step 4 the first time.
+The $V{FP}$ pin voltage must be at the proper level prior to executing step 4 the first time.

-- 1. Apply program/erase voltage to the V{FP} pin. - Clear ERAS and set the LAT bit in the FEExxCTL register to establish program mode and enable programming address and data latches. - Write data to a valid address.
+- 1. Apply program/erase voltage to the VFP pin. - Set the PPAGE to point to the 16K Flash window to be programmed and corresponding register block.
+Clear ERAS and set the LAT bit in the FEECTL register to establish program mode and enable programming address and data latches. - 3.
+Write data to a valid address.
 The address and data is latched.
 If BOOTP is asserted, an attempt to program an address in the boot block will be ignored. - 4.
 Apply programming voltage by setting ENPE. - 5.
-Delay for one programming pulse (tppul SF). - 6.
+Delay for one programming pulse (tPPULSE). - 6.
 Remove programming voltage by clearing ENPE. - 7.
-Delay while high voltage is turning off (t{VPROG}). - 8.
-Read the address location to verify that it has been programmed - If the location is not programmed, repeat steps 4 through 7 until the location is programmed or until the specified maximum number of program pulses has been reached (n{PP}) - If the location is programmed, repeat the same number of pulses as required to program the location.
-This provides 100% program margin. - 9.
-Read the address location to verify that it remains programmed. - Clear LAT. - 11.
-If there are more locations to program, repeat steps 2 through 10. - 12.
-Turn off V{FP} (reduce voltage on V{FP} pin to V{DD}).
+Delay while high voltage is turning off (tVPROG). - 8.
+Read the address location to verify that it has been programmed - 9.
+If the location is not programmed, repeat steps 4 through 7 until the location is programmed or until the specified maximum number of program pulses has been reached (nPP) - 10.
+If the location is programmed, repeat the same number of pulses as required to program the location.
+This provides 100% program margin. - 11.
+Read the address location to verify that it remains programmed. - 12.
+Clear LAT. - 13.
+If there are more locations to program, repeat steps 2 through 10. - 14.
+Turn off $V{FP}$ (reduce voltage on $V{FP}$ pin to $V{DD}$ ).

-The flowchart in Figure 13 demonstrates the recommended programming sequence.
+The flowchart in Figure 7-1 demonstrates the recommended programming sequence.

-Figure 13 Program Sequence Flow
+Figure 7-1.
+Program Sequence Flow